Anwar8/Blaze/notes/journal.md

 ### WP7: Thesis writing - 08 weeks - due 15/05/2025

 ## Journal
+#### 25 June
+`Blaze` now compiles with its new element interface design.
+Now the issue is that it encounters a segmentation fault when the nodes are being fixed.
+This indicates, to me, that the pure virtual class `BeamElementVirtualClass` is not being instantiated correctly, and that perhaps the nodes are not actually becoming a part of the element.
+I suspect this because I had added a default constructor to it, as the code was not compiling without it.
+I need to debug more.
+Thankfully, I am now able to use `LLDB` from within VSCode to do the debugging.
+Another error that I suspect is that the main load-application loop of the program is faulty as it is resulting in divergence at LF = 0.88.

+Upon further inspection, this is (2.64e7) actually slightly above the critical buckling load of 2.58e7, so maybe it's not so strange.
+When changing the load to -1e5 we get an end-displacement of -0.00956003. $\delta = \frac{PL^3}{3EI} = \frac{1e5 (3)^3}{3(2.06e11)(0.0004570000)} = 0.009560026343183701$

+Now the *real* issue is the *segmentation fault* that I am facing with my new element design.
 #### 24 June
 I now realise that the likely reason my nonlinear beam-column class was not working as intended is because of errors in how it inherited some functions from the linear base class.
 I must use `virtual` functions in my base class to make sure the subclass functions are called when the base class is the type of the object.
 This is much better explained in [this short video](https://www.youtube.com/watch?v=oIV2KchSyGQ).Likewise, I must use `override` in my subclass function definition to make it absolutely clear that this function overrides a base class function.
 This would make future subclass design much clearer and easier for people who will come after me.
 #### 7 June